Samal Island Travel Guide: Where to Stay, What to Do, and Sights to See

 Watch the Festivals of Samal Island

-Igacos Festival – This is the foundation day of Samal and celebrated for one week (March 1-7).
+Igacos Festival – This is the foundation day of Samal and is celebrated for one week (March 1-7).
 This is the time when you can check out the sand sculpture competition and a parade of colorful boats (Samal Regatta).
-During this time, there are banca race, beach volleyball, and other activities to keep everyone busy in remembrance of how the city was founded.
-The festival also showcases the colorful Stilts (karang) Mascot Competition.
+During this time, there are Banca races, beach volleyball, and other activities to keep everyone busy in remembrance of how the city was founded.
+The festival also showcases the colorful Stilts (Karang) Mascot Competition.

 Pangapog Festival – is a thanksgiving celebration for a bountiful harvest of the city.
-If you go from August 1 to 7, you’ll see shows like motorcade parade, singing and other ethnic performances by the indigenous people of Samal Island during these times.
+If you go from August 1 to 7, you’ll see shows like motorcade parades, singing, and other ethnic performances by the indigenous people of Samal Island during these times.

-Dive Festival – happens every year which aims to promote the beach activities of Davao Gulf around Samal Island.
-A big number of the best beach resorts in Samal Island participate in this event.
+Dive Festival – happens every year to promote the beach activities of Davao Gulf around Samal Island.
+A large number of the best beach resorts in Samal Island participate in this event.
 They also come out with special offers during the festival.

 Visit the Monfort Bat Cave

-If the sight of millions of bats doesn’t scare then you must visit this cave on your trip to Samal Island.
-A whopping 57-acre of truly captivating cave is where these bats stay for most of their lives.
+If the sight of millions of bats doesn’t scare you, then you must visit this cave on your trip to Samal Island.
+A whopping 57-acre of the genuinely fascinating cave is where these bats stay for most of their lives.
 The popularity of the place landed it a spot on Guinness World Record in 2010.
-There are day and night tours of the place.
+There are day and night tours of the area.

 Go Cliff Diving and Giant Clams Exploration

 Sabang Cliff can be found in Katipuan.
-It’s a popular attraction in Samal Island for thrill seekers and visitors who like to take photos.
-The location lets you into two adventure; scuba diving and cliff jumping.
+It’s a popular attraction in Samal Island for thrill-seekers and visitors who like to take photos.
+The location lets you into two adventures; scuba diving and cliff jumping.
 There are three jumping spots ranging from 14 feet above sea level to around 40 feet.
-This isn’t for the faint-hearted but it’s a rewarding experience to try.
+This isn’t for the faint-hearted, but it’s a rewarding experience to try.

-The giant clams of Samal Island tell that this place has a healthy marine life.
+The giant clams of Samal Island tell that this place has healthy marine life.
 It’s located in a sanctuary in Barangay Acedor.
-There are more than 3,000 kinds of giant clams in this area and everyone who goes there can have their photos taken.
+There are more than 3,000 kinds of giant clams in this area, and everyone who goes there can have their photos taken.

 Climb Mt.
 Puting Bato